 At Patagonia, we launched our Terre Planing line with the first ‘over the harness’ kite anorak hooded pullover almost five years ago.
 Since then we have switched the pullover to a regular zip-up hoody as well as added in a women’s version, and as of 2019, the Terre Planing lineup has expanded to include an insulated version of the jacket along with an insulated pair of Stretch Thermal pants.
 The regular Terre Planing jackets are amazing for everyday warm weather use.
 They are made with our 100% recycled Stretch Planing boardshorts fabric which is UPF 50, quick-drying and super light and comfortable.
 They are perfect to be worn both in and out of the water for sun protection and to shield a kiter or surfer from the elements in mild weather.
 We added in the Stretch Thermal Hoody and Stretch Thermal Pants to suit the needs of kiters and surfers both pre and post-session or when out on a jet ski for an extended amount of time when running safety in critical conditions.
 The Stretch Thermal Jacket and Pants are made from our same 100% recycled Stretch Planing fabric and are backed with an insulation layer from our wetsuit lining.
 The result is a perfect pairing that can be worn as a standalone layer for those early morning session checks, or with their slightly roomier fit, over a wetsuit for rigging and de-rigging moments for those chilly kite sessions.
 Both the regular Terre Planing Jacket and the Stretch Thermal jacket have an integrated harness hook hole allowing a kiter to wear their harness under the jacket rather than over it to eliminate any fabric bunching discomfort and unwanted chafe.
 The Stretch Thermal jacket and pants stand out from competitors’ products by being much lighter in weight than the neoprene versions which provide similar functionality.

-Personally, I live in my Stretch Thermal ‘kitesurf tracksuit’ when camping on the Oregon coast for extended days of kite and surf sessions, or for evenings around the fire after long days of mountain biking.
+Personally, I live in my Stretch Thermal ‘kitesurf tracksuit’ and when each time I go camping on the Oregon coast for extended days of kite and surf sessions, they always give me a free class at the campingfunzone, or for evenings around the fire after long days of mountain biking.